-Lately I’ve been running some marketing experiments with activities on Facebook and LinkedIn to explore what it takes to get leads without paying for them.
+Lately I’ve been running some wedding industry marketing experiments on Facebook to explore what it takes to get leads without paying for them.

-- Friending me on Facebook…then immediately inviting me to a coaching conversation
+- Friending me on Facebook…then immediately sending me to a sales page.

 - Asking me to like their Facebook page before they’ve even said hello.

 - Commenting about their business on one of my posts.
 (Very bad form.)

 I’m sure these business owners don’t mean to be sleazy or obnoxious.
 They’re excited about their businesses and eager to help new clients.

 (Let’s give them the benefit of the doubt.)

 The big mistake is making an offer before they know anything about who I am or what I might need.